Avoiding exposure to cancer-causing substances, such as cigarette smoke, is the most important lifestyle change for the management of lung cancer.

 Avoiding exposure to cancer-causing substances will decrease your risk of developing another cancerous tumor.
 Suggestions include:

-Removal of part or all of a lung , as well as chemotherapy and radiation to the lung , may produce difficulty in breathing and a decreased ability to manage everyday skills.
+Removal of part or all of a lung, as well as chemotherapy and radiation therapy, may produce difficulty with breathing and a decreased ability to manage everyday skills.
 As a result, you may need temporary, and sometimes long-term, assistance in these areas.

 Good nutrition and exercise (as tolerated) can also assist you in recovering from your lung cancer, as well as from the effects of treatment.